 Show some grit and resilience

-“In many senior roles, technical expertise and relevant industry experience are a given,” says Joanne Chua, Robert Walters’ Regional Client Development Director for Southeast Asia and Greater China.
+“In many senior roles, technical expertise and relevant industry experience are a given,” says Joanne Chua, Robert Walters’ Regional Client Development Director - Asia.
 “But beyond that, what hirers are often looking for today is evidence of softer skills, such as grit and resilience.”

 The ability to bounce back from difficulties and learn from adversity is an especially vital skill in today’s workplace, says Joanne.
 “It shows you can cope and adapt in a fast-moving world with rapid technological changes,” she says.
 “Businesses today face constant disruption, frequent restructuring and ongoing transformation – employers are looking for anecdotal evidence of your ability to survive and thrive in such a climate.”